Global existence of quasi-stratified solutions for the confined IPM equation: Global regularity for small initial data

 \subsubsection{Non-Linear Decay}

-Next, we will show how this decay of the linear solutions can be used to establish the stability of the stationary solution $(\rho,\mathbf{u})=(0,0)$ for the general problem (\ref{System_B}).
-When perturbing around it, we get the following system:
+Next, we will show how this decay of the quasi-linear solutions can be used to establish the stability of the stationary solution $(\rho,\mathbf{u})=(0,0)$ for the general problem (\ref{System_B}).
+When perturbing around the stationary solution, we get the following system: